brown-band/website/pages/scripts/1998-1999/fall/columbia.md

 Watch now as the Band forms a quote-unquote band and plays a school spirit quote-unquote song to enliven the quote-unquote crowd.

-:sd[Band forms amorphous blob with quotation marks around it, and plays "Brown Cheering Song."]
+:sd[Band forms amorphous blob with quotation marks around it, and plays “Brown Cheering Song.”]

 OK, OK.
 By now, you’ve ALL heard about the Brown grad student who tried to poison his ex-girlfriend with radioactive iodine.
 But frankly, we don’t see why people are making such a big deal about it.
 Heck, people poison each other with radioactive iodine all the time at _Columbia_.
 You just don’t notice, since the entire New York metropolitan area is radioactive.
 So please, get a half-life!
 Besides, we can think of better ways to kill OUR lovers.
 And now, ladies and gentlemen, the Brown Band proudly presents…:sd[drumroll]…Fifty ways to kill your lover!
 Here are the top six: